Meaning of Cost Structure

 There are two broad categories of businesses based on their choice of cost structures:

 Some business models work and succeed only by minimizing costs regularly on their day-to-day operations to beat the competition.
 Low-cost airlines are an example of such a business model.
-Such businesses cut costs wherever possible, maintain the lowest possible inventory, offer cheap services and propositions, and extensively outsource activities to keep cost in control.
+Such businesses cut costs wherever possible, maintain the lowest possible inventory, offer cheap services and propositions, and extensively outsource activities to keep costs in control.

 The other category of business believes in providing maximum value to its customers, and the cost is a secondary issue.
 Luxury hotels are an example of such a business model.
 They offer expensive services and propositions, luxury, and style with a high degree of customization and personalized service.

 An important point to note is that majority of the businesses across the globe are a mix of the above two types of cost structures.
-Providing value to customers at the best possible price is the primary goal of most of the companies.
+Providing value to customers at the best possible price is the primary goal of most of companies.

 A manufacturing unit decides to put a proper cost structure in place to identify its fixed and variable costs.
-After correct identification, the fixed costs turn out to be the US $10000 for one year.
+After correct identification, the fixed costs turn out to be US $10000 for one year.
 Let us suppose that it manufactures only one product with annual sales of 100000 units.
 Hence, per unit fixed cost portion is easy to work out as the US $ 0.10 (10000/ 100000).
 Allocation to every unit of the product and valid pricing could happen subsequently.

 A more complicated situation will arise if the unit produces multiple products.
 It will become tough to correctly allocate the fixed cost portion as different products will have different values and various production processes.
 The business may decide to calculate total annual fixed costs and total direct labor hours for production for the year.
 It will then divide the total fixed costs with the total direct labor hours to find out the fixed cost per labor hour.

-The next step is to identify total direct labor hours for producing one unit of each product.
+The next step is to identify the total direct labor hours for producing one unit of each product.
 The fixed cost per labor hour gets multiplied with this figure.
 Thus, we will arrive at the fixed cost allocation portion to each unit of a product or products from different product lines.